What is a Screw pile?

 Contact us today if you have any questions or need help with your foundations.

 How do you build on a screw pile?

-Typically though, once the screw piles are installed a wooden frame will be screwed to the piles using brackets for example an â€œLâ€ or â€œUâ€ shaped bracket.
+Typically for a DIY project though, once the DIY screw piles are installed a wooden frame is attached to the piles using brackets for example an â€œLâ€ or â€œUâ€ shaped bracket.

-Once the frame is in place you can start work on the structure immediately.
+Once your frame is in place you can start work on the structure immediately.
 This means that â€œpotentiallyâ€ you could have the screw piles installed in a morning and be building on the foundations within one day for a structure like a garden house, shed or log cabin.